slipstream/SlipStreamDocumentation/docs/tutorials/ss/data-management-gotchas.rst

  5. When deleting ExternalObject resources, be sure to propagate changes to ServiceOffer resources that reference them.

-In general, these guidelines boil down to not using the S3 API directly and synchronizing changes between the ServiceOffer and ExternalObject resources.
+In general, these guidelines boil down to: **do not use the S3 API directly for data objects managed by SlipStream** and **keep the ExternalObject and ServiceOffer resources synchronized**.

 The synchronization is not difficult in most cases.
-SlipStream may at some point in the future, provide a higher-level API to further simplify the data management.
+SlipStream may at some point in the future, provide a higher-level API to simplify this and other aspects of the data management.  **Proposals for desirable high-level functions is particularly welcome feedback.**